The Haverstock Curriculum

 • The knowledge within in each subject, including retrieval practice to ensure it is embedded

 • The unique processes for generating and evaluating knowledge in each subject.

-Our knowledge-led curriculum is carefully sequenced to both harness students’ curiosity and support and stretch them to make excellent progress in each subject so that they are well-prepared for success in qualifications and the next stage of their lives.
+Our knowledge-led curriculum is carefully sequenced to harness students’ curiosity, and to support and stretch them to make excellent progress in each subject so that they are well-prepared for success in qualifications and the next stage of their lives.

-Our intervention programmes are designed to ensure that all students can access their full curriculum entitlement at every stage and go on to reach their true potential as learners.
+Our intervention programmes are designed to ensure that every student can access their full curriculum entitlement and go on to reach their true potential as learners.

 Find out more about our subjects below.

 Mathematics is a creative and connected discipline, which empowers students to become responsible and critical citizens.
 As a universal language, Mathematics enables students to make informed judgements about the world around them and participate in discussions in wider society.
 It has both relevance and utility in students’ future studies and in the world of work.

 Our curriculum is challenging and accessible to all students.
 We combine substantive and disciplinary knowledge and believe that students of all ages and starting points should learn about both forms of knowledge with an appropriate level of structure.
 The two forms of knowledge together give students access to ‘powerful knowledge’ through which they meet problems of varying unfamiliarity that go beyond their experiential knowledge.